-• Structured settlements are in wide use today to resolve physical injury claims
+Structured settlements are in wide use today to resolve physical injury claims

-Structured settlements have been widely used in the tort area for more than three decades, and in worker's compensation for nearly two decades.
+Structured settlements have been widely used in the tort area for more than three decades, and in worker's compensation for over twenty years.
 In a structured settlement, a voluntary agreement is reached between the parties under which the injured person receives damages in the form of a stream of periodic payments tailored to his or her future medical expenses and basic living needs from a well-capitalized, financially-experienced institution.

-• Structured settlements enable injured persons to live with dignity, free of reliance on government
+Structured settlements enable injured persons to live with economic security